IvanRomanchenko/ShoesScraping/README.md

 # ShoesScraping
-Scraper for some web store with saving scraping items to json-file (on Scrapy)
+Scraper for some web store with ability to saving scraping items to the json-file and to the DB (MongoDB: https://cloud.mongodb.com/)